 In this way, the General Assembly aims to keep worldwide field and organizational memory as well as, together with the BoD, benefit from the insights and recommendations of the advisory council.

-Alain Burlaud (Chair) is an Emeritus Professor at the Conservatoire National des Arts et Métiers (CNAM), where he was director of the Accountancy Education Institute (Intec) for ten years.
+Alain Burlaud (former AC Chair) is an Emeritus Professor at the Conservatoire National des Arts et Métiers (CNAM), where he was director of the Accountancy Education Institute (Intec) for ten years.
 He has published numerous articles and books, while at the same time working as a chartered accountant and auditor.

 He chaired the French Accounting Association (AFC) from 1997 to 1999 and the jury for the chartered accountancy final exam from 1986 to 1996.
 As an advisor to the Ministry of Higher Education and Research, he was in charge of the implementation of the reform of the bachelors, masters and doctorate degrees in the French universities from 2004 to 2012.
 In addition, as president in 1997 and 1998 of the International Federation of Scholarly Associations of Management (IFSAM) and vice-president of the International Association for Accounting Education and Research (IAAER), he has developed numerous international projects.
 He is the director of the “Expertise comptable” text books collection published by Foucher.